Turbo’s Guide to Econ

 Turbo’s Second Corollary - Currency is Always 1:1 (Except When it’s Not)

 Currency is normally the best way to pay for goods and services in the game.
 It always has a set value and is taken by almost everyone (save for a few really pious Red Stars, maybe).
-In Bravado, you can also earn Brass by completing contracts for the local factions like the Railroad Conglomerate.
+In Bravado, you can also earn Brass by completing WORK ORDERS for the local factions like the Railroad Conglomerate.
 There are two types of currency, Local Currency and National Currency.

 Local Currency should almost always be at a 1:1 ratio in value, regardless of where you travel.